 The latest count of coronavirus cases in the Netherlands has been published by the RIVM.

-You can follow DutchReview on Facebook for more coronavirus updates in the Netherlands.
+Follow DutchReview on Facebook for the latest news on coronavirus in the Netherlands.

 Feature Image: DutchReview/Canva